Dibiase93/Instanews/README.md

        const selected = $(this).val();

-## Instructions
+### Instructions

 Simply open link provided.

-### Challenges
+#### Challenges

-I felt alot more comfortable this time through, with flexbox.
 My biggest struggle with this project was trying to intergrate accessability.
 I was having issues getting the reader to read my hiddin H1 as well as reading my selectric plugin.

-#### Learning Curve

-Alot of my learning curve of CSS was answered, when I was introduced to SASS/SCSS, the code seemed alot easier to orginize.
-I learnt how to use a plugins on my own.
-First it was tough, but made sense once I figured out how to use plugins.
-Now, looking back seems pretty easy.
-Also, of course what I mentioned above, but a big learning curve was seeing how 1 big function can be altered to have multiple uses based off variables.